Skillvendor/LineLog/README.md

 ## Inner Workings

-LineLog exposes an instance variable that you can populate with a custom hash.
+LineLog::Customizer exposes a class variable(options) that you can populate with a custom hash.
 That hash is added to the log.

 ## Contributing